Barrancabermeja

 It is located 114 km west of Bucaramanga, on the banks of the Magdalena River in the Middle Magdalena region, which is the largest municipality and second in the entire department.

 Barrancabermeja has high temperatures all year round.
 It is considered to be one of the hottest cities in Colombia.
 It is surrounded by water resources which make it very humid.

 History

-On February 23, 2022, Barrancabermeja was affected by a 5.5 Ritcher Scale magnitude earthquake.
+On February 23, 2022, Barrancabermeja was affected by a 5.5 Richter Scale magnitude earthquake.

 Geography

 Puerto Wilches lies to the north of Barrancabermeja; Puerto Parra and Simacota to the south; San Vicente de Chucuri and Giron to the southeast; and Magdalena River to the west.
 It is 116 km from Bucaramanga, the capital of Santander.

 The city is situated on the banks of the Magdalena River.
 In the past a Ferry service would cross between Santander and Antioquia, on the opposite side, where further oil fields are found.
 A bridge now spans the river at this location.